 Assessment Item Implementation Status Non-implementation Yes No Summary and Its Reason(s) B. The evaluation, under the auspices of the Audit Committee and the Board of Directors, was done according to 10 criteria for independence.
 No violation was found.
 A relevant certification fee has been paid to two independent certified public accountants (CPA) by the Company.
 They have never serve as directors, managers or ones who engage in significant positions.
 The most recent evaluation of their independence to ensure that they are non-interest parties and that their independence is intact, complies with the requirements for independence and competency.
-4. Has the Company have deployed appropriate numbers of suitable corporate governance personnel, and designated corporate governance directors responsible for corporate governance-related matters (including but not limited to providing directors, supervisors with information required to perform business, assisting directors, supervisors in complying with laws, handled matters related to meetings of the board of directors and shareholders' meeting on the basis of the laws, and prepared the minutes of the board of directors and shareholders' meetings, etc.? ~ The Company designates appropriate personnel engaged in the business of stock business of Resource Management Center is responsible for corporate governance related affairs of the Company whose main responsibility is to provide the information required by the directors for business management and the latest legal development related to the operation of the Company.
-Business performance in 2019 is as follows: A. Handling matters related to the meeting of the Board of Directors and shareholders.
-B. Preparing the minutes of the Board of Directors and shareholders' meeting.
-C. Assisting the directors with continuing education and compliance.
-D. Providing the information required by the directors for the execution of the business.
+4. Has the Company have deployed appropriate numbers of suitable corporate governance personnel, and designated corporate governance directors responsible for corporate governance-related matters (including but not limited to providing directors, supervisors with information required to perform business, assisting directors, supervisors in complying with laws, handled matters related to meetings of the board of directors and shareholders' meeting on the basis of the laws, and prepared the minutes of the board of directors and shareholders' meetings, etc.?
+The resolution has been passed by the Board of Directors for assigning Mr. Liao, Ming-Tung, the head of finance department to be a chief corporate governance officer of the Company.
+His personnel responsible for corporate governance affairs include at least the following items: (1) Handling matters relating to board meetings and shareholders meetings according to laws; (2) Producing minutes of board meetings and shareholders meetings; (3) Assisting in onboarding and continuous development of directors; (4) Assisting directors and supervisors with legal compliance and (5) Furnishing information required for business execution by directors.
+Please refer to the further education of chief corporate governance officer on Page 74.
 None 5.
-Has the Company established a means of ✓ The Company designates appropriate personnel engaged in the None
+Has the Company established a means of communicating with its Stakeholders (including but not limited to shareholders, ✓ The Company designates appropriate personnel engaged in the business of investor relations, providing information to Stakeholders, including shareholders, customers, suppliers, and investors.
+The None